UI Component Library – When Should You Build Your Own?

 Using Vue or React UI libraries like the previously mentioned Semantic UI, React Bootstrap, or Ant Design is a particularly good practice when you do not yet have a clear vision for the direction in which you would like to take your business visually.

 With these component libraries, you get access to high-quality ready-made elements that you can use and edit in your projects without putting too much effort.
-It’s also a much cheaper option since you save on the costly design and development processes.
+It’s also a much cheaper option since you save on costly design and development processes.

 Want to learn more about ready-made component library use cases?
 Check out this article!